 The most common scam is the “Tea Shop Scam” which tourists may encounter at large tourist attractions in Beijing (be particularly aware around the Forbidden City).
-In this age-old scam ssomeone will try and befriend you in good English.
-This could be anyone from a seemingly educated older man to young, attractive women.
+In this age-old scam, someone will try and befriend you in good English.
+This could be anyone from a seemingly educated older man to a young, attractive woman.

-They will suggest going to a nearby tea shop to chat, however the bill will be ludicroussly high and violence may be threatened for non-payment.
+They will suggest going to a nearby tea shop to chat, however, the bill will be ludicrously high and violence may be threatened for non-payment.
 If a stranger offers to take you anywhere, politely decline their offer.
 Someone tried this with me in Beijing in 2016 but I was well aware of the scam.

 Crime in China